Pushpalatha: Personal life and death

 AVM Rajan and Pushpalatha were one of the popular star couples in Tamil cinema.
-Pushpalatha was a Christian, while AVM Rajan was a fervent Hindu devoted to Lord Muruga.
-Pushpalatha produced two films.
-Both of the films failed.
+Pushpalatha was a Christian, while AVM Rajan was at the time a fervent Hindu devoted to Lord Muruga.
+Pushpalatha produced two films, both of which failed commercially.
 Pushpalatha financially suffered for that reason.
-The couple had two daughters, one of whom is Mahalakshmi who has acted in some films.
+The couple had two daughters, one of whom is Mahalakshmi, also an actress.
 Their family has converted to Christianity, doing fulltime ministry today.

 Pushpalatha died on 4 February 2025, at the age of 87.